rafapaulin/smarti18n/projects/smarti18n/README.md

 There's a few things we are planning to implement soon:

-- A command-line tool to generate i18n asset json files from `i18n.json` files side-by-side with component typescript code;
+- [DONE] A command-line tool to generate i18n asset json files from `i18n.json` files side-by-side with component typescript code;
+- Add a watcher command to the CLI, to work integrated with `ng serve`;
 - An HTTP loader that allows for changing the url to request translation files from;
 - Date and currency localization (i10n);